 Bleaching is the process by which toilet paper is whitened.
 Most companies do this process because unbleached products are typically harsher to the touch.
 Bleaching often involves the use of chlorine, which can produce dioxins.
 Dioxins are extremely toxic, with risks including reproductive and developmental problems, damaging the immune system, acting as endocrine disruptors, and can be a carcinogen.

 The best course of action is to go with the least amount of chlorine as possible, so chlorine dioxide is better.
+Avoiding dyes & inks is also important.
 After interviewing some brands we discovered that it’s not possible to avoid chlorine derivatives all the time when it comes to alternative fibers.
 It’s just not available yet.
-For fibers like bamboo, manufacturers are all doing chlorine dioxide instead of the harsher elemental chlorine.
-Sugarcane fibers have the ability to be bleached without use of chlorine derivatives.
+For fibers like bamboo pulp, manufacturers are all doing chlorine dioxide instead of the harsher elemental chlorine.
+Sugarcane fibers have the ability to be bleached without the use of chlorine derivatives.
 As this becomes a more popular selection, I’m sure there will be more options.
 We’ve recognized this difficulty when making our selections.

 The American Forest & Paper Association (AFPA) recognizes these ways of bleaching: